at*mineer

 Converting documentation from a legacy format

-Existing documentation can be converted if it is in a valid XmlDoc or Doxygen-like form, but encoded in an alternative format (Doxygen/Javadoc/Qt/Documentation XML) and style (block top/bottom separator lines and line prefixes) to the form that Atomineer generates.
-(If your comments are not in this form, you will need to use the 'preprocessing macro' approach described below to convert your legacy comment text into a close enough format that Atomineer can parse it - see below for details)
+Existing documentation can be converted if it is in a valid XmlDoc or Doxygen-like form, but encoded in an alternative format (Doxygen/Javadoc/QDoc/Documentation XML) and style (block top/bottom separator lines and line prefixes) to the form that Atomineer generates.
+(If your comments are not in this form, you will need to use the 'preprocessing macro/extension' approach described below to convert your legacy comment text into a close enough format that Atomineer can parse it - see below for details)

 <Alt-Separator value="/** " />